rishidabre/urll/README.txt

 Setup
 -----
 1. On Linux system
-   - Extract the main directory contents in a local directory
+   - Extract the contents in source in a local directory, call it, URLL home
-   - Add (and modify accordingly) the following two lines at the end of your local '.bashrc' file export URLL_HOME=/path/to/local/directory
-         $URLL_HOME/start_urll
+   - Run the 'setup' file as follows:
+     ./setup <path_to_urll_home> <urll_user>
+     (Note: You will need to be a sudoer for this.)
-   - Reboot the machine and open a terminal
+   - Reboot the machine
 2. On Android device
    - Download the NetTools app from the Play Store (link below): https://play.google.com/store/apps/details?id=atg.andr.nettools&hl=en